JeremyTadlock/MyGPT/README.md

 # **GPT Model**
-This project contains an implementation of a GPT (Generative Pre-trained Transformer) language model.
+This project contains an implementation of a GPT (Generative Pre-trained Transformer) deep learning language model.
 The model uses self-attention to allow each word to attend to every other word in the input dataset.
 The model is implemented in PyTorch, and can be used to generate text based on a given input.

 # **Setup**
-To run this code, you must have:
+To run this code, you must have
 * Python 3.6 or higher
 * PyTorch 1.9 or higher